Please scroll to the end of this post of a Printable Recipe ###

 - Salt and pepper to taste (I also like to sprinkle some Maggi Seasoning)

 - Remove turkey from plastic wrapping, and remove the giblets packed inside the turkey, and in the neck cavity.
-Place the giblets in a medium saucepan filled 3/4 with water, and cook for at least an hour.
-Save the stock for gravy.

 - Rinse the turkey under running cold water, outside and inside.
 Also rinse out the giblets, and set aside.